St Mary's Church, Henbury: History

-The first church on the site probably dates to around AD 691–92, when King Æthelred of Mercia made a grant of land to Oftfor, Bishop of Worcester.
-Around 1093 a charter of another Bishop of Worcester, Wulfstan, endowed the Henbury church and all of its tithes to Westbury on Trym's monastery, which Wulfstan had acquired for the Worcester diocese around that time.
+The ecclesiastical history of the site likely begins around AD 691–92, when King Æthelred of Mercia made a grant of land to Oftfor, Bishop of Worcester.
+This grant, made for the forgiveness of the King's sins and those of Queen Osthryth, included thirty cassates of land at Henbury and Aust.
+The early church was likely built by the Saxon Bishops of Worcester for their tenants, as Henbury Manor was a possession of the See.
+Around 1093 a charter of another Bishop of Worcester, Wulfstan, endowed the Henbury church and all of its tithes to Westbury-on-Trym's monastery, which Wulfstan had acquired for the Worcester diocese around that time.
+The earliest recorded vicar of the parish was named Alwin, who held the post in 1140.

+Wulfstan's successor, Bishop Samson, died at the episcopal residence in Henbury in 1112.
+The church was later restored to the monks of Worcester by Bishop Simon (1125–1150).
 When the monastery became Westbury College around 1194, the area around Henbury became a prebend of the college.
 The tithes from Henbury provided a revenue for one of the college's canons, who was responsible for providing the vicar for St Mary's.
-In addition, the Henbury church was the other church, alongside Holy Trinity Church, Westbury on Trym, whose maintenance was a collective responsibility of the college community.
+In addition, the Henbury church was the other church, alongside Holy Trinity Church, whose maintenance was a collective responsibility of the college community.

+Notable historical figures held these prebends, including the theologian John Wycliffe, who held the Prebend of Aust (a chapel dependent on Henbury) from 1362 until his death in 1384, although he was largely an absentee.
+The Bishops of Worcester, who held the manor of Henbury, frequently appeared as high-ranking witnesses to the legal instruments defining the status of neighboring Bristol; William, Bishop of Worcester, was a primary witness to the 1373 charter of Edward III, which established Bristol as a county and set its northern boundary against the Bishop's lands in Henbury.
+This perambulation defined the border between the new county and Gloucestershire, with survey markers following the "king's highway which leads from Bristol towards Henbury" (identified in the medieval Latin text as viam regiam que ducit de Bristollo versus hembury), reaching specific landmarks including Bewell's Cross (Bewellescrosse) and the spring of Bewell (fontem de Bewelle).
+This administrative relationship and the established boundaries were further recognized in 1378 when Richard II formally confirmed the city's liberties.